snschroeder/express-boilerplate-v2/README.md

-TODO
-- install AirBnB linter
-- investigate sequelize
-- finish out readme
-- delete unused functions
-- ensure all console.logging is removed
-- check if db connection selector in app.js is Necessary

-- set up logic to only allow a certain number of login attempts?
-- set up password reset logic?

-## Boilerplate to get a Node.js/Express app running quickly
+# Boilerplate to get a Node.js/Express app running quickly

+## What is this?

+This is a RESTful Node.js/Express boilerplate design to jumpstart API development.
+It includes enpoints for authorization and users, as well as the bits and bobbles needed to hook up a PostgreSQL database.

 ## Quick start